Chatodo/Chatodo/README.md

 </table>

 - High Performance Computing / Parallel Programming (Open MPI, OpenMP, CUDA)
-- Data Manipulation in Python (and R) using Pandas, Numpy, Matplotlib
+- Data Manipulation in Python (and R) with libraries such as Pandas, Numpy, Matplotlib
+- Docker

 Specialization in cybersecurity (thanks to my education and personal commitment), with a keen interest in the **Internet of Things**, **cryptography**, and **data protection**.